What's in the Senate health care bill? It's a secret

 “There is nothing that I think that the Senate can pass that is going to satisfy the left activists in California [whose] state senators have just voted for a single payer plan,” he said.

 There are some factors that could slow down the Senate.
-In comparison to the House, the Senate is barred from voting on a bill before a cost and impact estimate is released from the nonpartisan Congressional Budget Office.
+In comparison to the House, the Senate is barred from voting on a bill before a cost and impact estimate is released from the nonpartisan CBO.